Teksta versija

 9.3.3. at an undertaking which handles apiculture products.

-10. The mandatory initial and periodic health examinations shall not be applied to persons whose work is related to the following stages of food handling:
+10. The mandatory initial and periodic health examinations shall not be applied to persons whose work is related to the following stages of the handling of food:

 10.1. production and storage of grain grinding products, yeast, malt, starch, and starch products;